 Useful Tips & Resources

-There are a lot of moving parts on a snowboard binding and that can be confusing for a beginner.
+There are many moving parts on a snowboard binding, which can be confusing for a beginner.

 You can also adjust your bindings in quite a few different ways.
-This is another thing that’s good to know about in case you ever want to make small adjustments on the mountain or when you’re first installing your bindings.
+This is another thing that’s good to know about if you ever want to make minor adjustments on the mountain or when you’re first installing your bindings.